Little red boots… purchased over 22 years ago, and worn by three beloved children..

 Posing for group family photos, attempting to get all of your children smiling at the same time.. and failing miserably…

-This is family life… messy..irreverent, unexpected, and yet… beautifully yours…your life experience..
+This is family life… messy..irreverent, unexpected, and yet… beautifully yours…this is a unique, one of a kind life experience..

 Giving away , and sorting through clothing worn by your people is tear rendering work.
 Listening to your grown male children as they try to make sense of their cousin no longer being in the house with them, or on the planet with them.